Challenging a rent increase

 It can take up to 10 weeks for the tribunal to make a decision.

-If the tribunal decides your rent should be increased you'll have to pay it from the date given on the section 13 notice.
+If the tribunal decides your rent should be increased, the date you’ll have to pay it depends on:

 If you can, it's probably best to save money towards your rent increase if it's due to start before the tribunal makes a decision.
 That way, you won't have to find a large sum of money if your rent is increased.